Woman Sues MGM Resorts for $3M Over Alleged Gold Strike Bed Bugs

-Memphis Woman Sues MGM Resorts for $3M Over Alleged Gold Strike Tunica Bed Bug Ordeal
+MGM Resorts Sued For $3M Over Alleged Gold Strike Casino Tunica Bed Bugs

 Posted on: October 22, 2021, 03:28h.

-A twice-bitten Memphis, Tenn. woman is suing MGM Resorts for $3 million in a federal court, claiming she was savaged by bed bugs in two separate hotel rooms at the Gold Strike Casino in Tunica, Miss.
+A twice-bitten Memphis, Tenn. woman is suing MGM Resorts for $3 million in a federal court.
+She claims she was savaged by bed bugs in two separate hotel rooms at the Gold Strike Casino in Tunica, Miss.

 Gloria Washington claims she suffered and continues to suffer “physical and emotional injury” after her alleged encounter with the critters, scientific name cimex lectularius.